pptr3/EAlchemistPlugin/README.md

     umake ide eclipse
     ```
 * Install the required eclipse plugins:
-  * In Eclipse, click "Help" -> "Eclipse Marketplace..."
-  * In the search field enter "findbugs", then press Enter
-  * One of the retrieved entries should be "FindBugs Eclipse Plugin", click Install
-  * Click "< Install More"
   * In the search field enter "checkstyle", then press Enter
   * One of the retrieved entries should be "Checkstyle Plug-in" with a written icon whose text is "eclipse-cs", click Install
   * Click "< Install More"
   * In the search field enter "eclipse pde", then press Enter
-  * One of the retrieved entries should be "Eclipse PDE (Plug-in Development Environment)", click Install
+  * One of the retrieved entries should be "Eclipse PDE (Plug-in Development Environment) X.Y Luna", click Install
   * Click "Install Now >"
   * Wait for Eclipse to resolve all the features
   * Click "Confirm >"